 - Check your email for the username reminder.

-If you don't receive the username reminder message in your registered email, you either inputted an incorrect email address, or the email may be in your spam folder.
+If you don't receive the username reminder message in your registered email, you either provided an incorrect email address, or the email may be in your spam folder.

-Note: If your username is common and easy to guess, or if you've made it public, then your account might have been locked due to an attempted brute-force attack.
-You will need to contact client support.
+Note: If your username is common and easy to guess, or if you've made it public, then your account might have been locked due to an attempted credential stuffing attack.
+In this case, you will need to contact client support.